salah-l/vuenimate/README.md

 </template>
 ```

-You can start an animation when you scroll to the element and it is visible on the page using `on-scroll-to-element`.
+You can start an animation when you scroll to the element and it is visible on the page using on-scroll-to-element.
 You can specify the threshold which indicate how much of the element should be visible to start animation.

 ```
 <template>